Make Black Cat O’Lanterns

 Create a spooky trio of glossy black cats to watch over trick-or-treaters at your door.
-All you need are a few pumpkins in feline shapes ― long or pear-shaped for the body, small and round for the face.
+All you need are a few pumpkins in feline shapes―long or pear-shaped for the body, small and round for the face―a cucumber for a tail, and a few crafting supplies.

 At the pumpkin patch, look for body shapes with character and a stable base.
 They can lean to one side (like a cat on its haunches) but shouldn’t wobble.